A fun and slightly educational PC game of "tactical arithmetic" for two players, written by R.Wills in C#.

 multiplication and division in the puzzles, and also whether you want

-the annoying Polygogs (the triangle, square, pentagon and hexagon) to
+the annoying Polygogs (the triangle, square, pentagon, hexagon and circle) to

 oppose you.
 Also turn off sound if you want a quiet game.
 Then click